How to convert multiple workbooks or worksheets to PDF files at once in Excel?

 Convert multiple workbooks to PDF files with VBA code at once

-If there are hundreds of Excel files need to be converted, the above method will be troublesome, here, I will talk about a VBA code for converting multiple workbooks to PDF files at once, please do with the following steps:
+If there are hundreds of Excel files that need to be converted, the above method will be troublesome, here, I will talk about a VBA code for converting multiple workbooks to PDF files at once, please do with the following steps:

 1. Hold down the ALT + F11 keys to open the Microsoft Visual Basic for Applications window.

-2. Click Insert > Module, and paste the following code in the Module Window.
+2. Click Insert > Module, and paste the following code into the Module Window.

 VBA code: Convert multiple workbooks to PDF files at once